Inspired Innovation: PMCM for a $2.5 Billion Pipeline

 Freese and Nichols was one of the main engineering firms that developed the standard details and specifications for the program, and the contract documents for the program and TRWD.

-See more innovative projects in our latest Innovation Report.
+See more innovative projects in our 2019 Innovation Report.